EventSearcher/event-searcher/README.md

 - ☑️ Deployment to Railway
 - ☑️ Simple Readme
-- ⬜ Add filter option
+- ☑️ Added simple filter options (Date and city)
 - ☑️  make pagination great again
-- ⬜ Add registration and login feature
+- ☑️ Add registration and login feature
+- ☑️ create start page
-- ⬜ Add possibility to creating list of events by userDTO
+- ⬜ Add possibility to creating list of events by user
 - ⬜ and sharing this list with other users
-- ⬜ create home page
 - ⬜ Add account management for users